 If the brake pedal goes to the floor and continued bleeding of the system does not correct the problem, a master cylinder with increased capacity (larger bore diameter) will be required.
-Wilwood offers various lightweight master cylinders with large fluid displacement capacities.
+Wilwood offers various lightweight master cylinders with large fluid displacement capacities (custom fabricated mounting may be required).